 The court may, alongside with the freezing order, make an ancillary order, such as one requiring the respondent to provide the applicant with an affidavit setting our details of all its assets.

 If you have recently received a freezing order or wish to apply for one, and require help to assess its ramifications for you, one of our experienced team of solicitors will be happy to help you.
-Contact Gibbs Wright today for a free and confidential initial consultation to explore your options and legal rights.
+Contact Gibbs Wright today for a confidential initial consultation to explore your options and legal rights.